samuelweiler/bulk-rr/README.md

    If the domain name pattern field consists of a single hyphen it is not necessary to evaluate for numeric ranges or strings.
-   Implementors SHOULD simply set a flag indicating all ranges matching the query's label are true and backreferences (described in further detail in the "BULK Replacement" section) will be automatically set.
+   Implementers SHOULD simply set a flag indicating all ranges matching the query's label are true and backreferences (described in further detail in the "BULK Replacement" section) will be automatically set.